gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_2_Send_Telemetry_to_Azure_IoT_Central/README.md

 ## Getting started with Azure IoT Central

 We are going to create an Azure IoT Central application from an application template.
+>See [Define a new IoT device type in your Azure IoT Central application](https://docs.microsoft.com/en-us/azure/iot-central/core/howto-set-up-template) for information on creating your own device templates.

 ---